February 2, 2022

 • 36% of all respondents use videos online daily

-On average, all respondents use online videos for 64 minutes per day – with 14-29 year-olds using a whopping 142 minutes and 30-49 year-olds 85 minutes.
-The trend is increasing, as studies from previous years show.
+On average, all respondents use online videos for 64 minutes per day – with 14-29-year-olds consuming a full 142 minutes and 30-49-year-olds 85 minutes.
+The trend is rising, as studies from previous years show.
 So what are you waiting for?

 Tip No. 3: Allow fun!

-TikTok is a great example of how humor in the form of short videos can leave an impression.
-Especially for the target group of students and apprentices, there is also increasingly serious content on TikTok – for example, the channel "behind the science".
+TikTok is a good example of how humor in the form of short videos can make an impression.
+Especially for the target group of students and trainees, there are more and more content on TikTok with a serious background – for example, the channel "behind the science".
 In it, physicist and podcaster Dr. Reinhard Remfort demonstrates and explains simple experiments using everyday objects.

-Whether adults can also have fun while learning is something we have already discussed elsewhere on the blog.
-The principle of "showing funny and practical examples to convey content" also works for people beyond the age of 25.
-You don't have to shoot completely absurd dance videos that often shape the image of TikTok.
-However, occasionally not taking yourself too seriously is usually well received.
+Whether adults should also have fun while learning has already been discussed in another part of the blog.
+The principle of "showing funny and practical examples to convey content" also works for people over 25.
+You don’t have to immediately create completely absurd dance videos that often shape the image of TikTok.
+But occasionally not taking yourself too seriously usually goes down well.

-A good role model here is, for example, office coach Jörg Reimann.
-He not only shoots his videos with a lot of humor and charm but also complements his online course with "funny outtakes" – that is, footage where something went funny wrong.
-This brings a lot of sympathy points, which is extremely valuable in e-learning due to the distance to the participants.
-But it is also clear: Forcing jokes does not help – the fun approach has to fit your character somehow.
+A good example of this is office coach Jörg Reimann.
+He doesn’t just shoot his videos with lots of wit and charm, but also enhances his online course with "funny outtakes" – footage where something went amusingly wrong.
+This earns a lot of sympathy points, which is extremely valuable in e-learning due to the distance from the participants.
+But it’s also clear: Telling jokes forcefully doesn't work – the fun approach must somehow match your character.

-With TikTok, you have the feeling of being part of a large community, even though you're sitting at home alone.
-Socalled "challenges" are very popular, where users invite others to imitate something.
-Sometimes (as mentioned in the video above) silly ideas like "scaring cows", but also sporting challenges.
-And through the technical possibility of embedding other videos into your own video, an interaction is created that looks less one-sided than it actually is.
+On TikTok, you have the feeling of being part of a large community, even though you are sitting alone at home.
+So-called "challenges" are very popular, where users invite others to replicate something.
+Sometimes these are (as mentioned in the video) silly ideas like "scaring cows", but also sporting challenges.
+And through the technical possibility of embedding other videos in your video, there is also a visual interaction that appears less one-sided than it is.

 What can we learn from this for workplace training?
-Give your participants the feeling that they are not alone!
-This tip also applies especially to e-learning, where the spatial and temporal distance is often a sticking point for trainers and coaches.
+Give your participants the feeling of not being alone!
+This tip is especially important for e-learning, where the spatial and temporal distance is often a point of contention for trainers and coaches.
 Therefore, always think of good calls to action that are easy to implement.
-And maybe one or another "challenge" fits into your online course.
+And maybe one or the other "challenge" fits into your online course.

 Tip No. 5: Keep participants engaged!

-The last point is concerning from a youth protection perspective in the case of TikTok: the app is designed in such a way that you are automatically redirected from video to video.
-And since the videos are so short, you as a viewer quickly think "Oh, that sounds funny, I'll finish watching that".
-A vicious circle that can lead to addiction.
+The last point is concerning from a youth protection standpoint regarding TikTok: The app is designed to automatically redirect you from video to video.
+And since the videos are so short, you quickly think as a viewer, "Oh, that sounds funny, I’ll watch that to the end."
+A vicious cycle that can lead to addiction.

-However, despite all the criticism, the psychology behind the technology is fascinating.
-For online courses or e-learning, we can learn from TikTok to create good connections between content and to continuously guide participants through the course.
-And here the circle of tips closes again: This works best with short videos that are self-contained and build on each other.
+But despite all criticism, the psychology behind the technology is intriguing.
+For online courses or e-learning, we can learn from TikTok to create good connections between the content and continually guide the participants through the course.
+And here the circle of tips closes again: This works best with short videos that are self-contained and simultaneously build on each other.

 What do you learn from TikTok – and from this article?

-"The world consists of those who set something in motion, those who watch something happen, and those who ask what happened." – Norman R. Augustine (Manager and Engineer in the Aerospace Industry)
+"The world is made up of those who set something in motion, those who watch it happen, and those who ask what happened." – Norman R. Augustine (Manager and Engineer in the Aerospace Industry)

 My extra tip and the reason for this article is: Be open to the unknown, even if it seems bad/absurd or outside your world at first glance.
-Besides TikTok, there are other trends that evidently excite people.
-And as a further educator, it is always worth digging into what excites people.
+Besides TikTok, there are other trends that obviously excite people.
+And as a facilitator of further training, it is always worth delving into the enthusiasm.

 Do you want to shoot videos for your e-learnings?
 Download our free concept template for filling out for your video shoot.